 Not only can you sell your products, but you can also connect with millions of other artisans and vendors to scope out competitor prices, support other vendors, and take advantage of a large amount of daily web traffic the site receives.

-If Etsy is not for you, then perhaps one of these other ecommerce platforms would work better for your needs.
+If Etsy is not for you, then perhaps one of these other ecommerce competitor sites like Etsy would work better for your needs.
 Fortunately, all of the following are still very crafter-friendly and will assist in the expansion of your business should you choose to go in a different direction.

 Pros and cons